Constellation-Labs/metagraph-examples/examples/DataApi-Water-And-Energy-Usage/README.md

 -> `dataEncoder` and `dataDecoder`
 * The encoder and decoder

+### L0
+The L0 module contains the `genesis` function.
+This function will initialize our state, in this case, we initialize with `(0,0)` (0 of Water and Energy usage)

+You can ignore the other functions for now, they will be repeated on the L1 module

+### L1
+The currency L1 layer, in this example we don't use a custom implementation

+### DATA_L1
+The module that will receive the requests to be processed.
+This module calls the functions of shared folder to validate/update the state

  ## Scripts
  We create a script to send some data transactions to this example.
 This is a simple script where you must provide the `globalL0Url` and the `metagraphL1DataUrl`.
 You should also provide one private key to send the transaction, this key will be used to sign the transaction and to log in your wallet to the network.